Knife Sharpening Q&A

 A: Yes, we sharpen serrated blades.
 They require round sharpening stones of the right diameter, and I have a selection of those.
 Serrated blades take longer to sharpen and so I do charge more.
 The good news is serrated blades stay sharp longer, so you won't have to bring them as often!

-A: Yes, within a reasonable distance of say 10-15 miles, Beyond that there will be a mileage-based fee.
+A: Yes, within a reasonable distance of say 10-15 miles, we do offer pick up and delivery.
+Beyond that there will be a mileage-based fee.
 Or the US Mail is available.

 Q: May I mail you my knives and have you mail them back?